Are You Even Showing Up in AI?: A Founder’s Guide to Measuring AI Visibility

 A new starting point

-AI visibility isn’t a future concern.
-It’s an operating condition that already determines which brands are named, summarized, or omitted entirely.
+AI visibility is not a future concern.
+It is an operating condition that already shapes which brands are named, summarized, or left out entirely.

-Before strategy, before content, before optimization, there’s a more fundamental task: determining whether you’re showing up at all.
+Before strategy, before content, before optimization, there is a more fundamental task: determining whether you are showing up at all.

 A mix of rectangles and a sparse grid suggests search results, with gentle petals drifting outward in soft morning light.